 I need information about...

 Do not move a person with a spinal injury unless doing so is necessary to save his or her life.
 Call 911 and wait for help.

 Car accidents, falls, sports injuries, and gunshot wounds cause most spinal cord damage.
 Electrical shock can also damage the spinal cord.
 Spinal cord injuries can happen to anyone, but men in their 30s and 40s are most often affected.

 A spinal cord injury is an extreme medical emergency.
 For anyone with a possible injury to the back or neck, call 911 or emergency services right away.
 Do not try to move the person.
 Doing so can cause further injury.

-The doctors and nurses caring for your loved one will act quickly.
+The healthcare providers and nurses caring for your loved one will act quickly.
 You can help by answering questions about the injury.
 Meanwhile, your loved one will be examined and his or her breathing, heart rate, and blood pressure will be checked.
 Oxygen may be given through a facemask.
 Or an endotracheal tube may be placed in the throat to aid breathing.
 To help determine the extent of the injury, one or more tests may be done: